 Filtering is available for Port Names.
 For example, if you enter the search pattern "DATA" in the Port Name field and click Search, the list is populated with all I/O names beginning with DATA.
 Names not beginning with DATA are excluded from the list.
 Filtering allows you to focus on I/Os you are interested in for SSN Analysis.

 Pulse Width

-The Pulse Width is the settling time of the signal bounce.
-It is a threshold value which the signal bounce must exceed before the signal bounce is recognized for SSN calculation.
-Select 1ns or 0ns.
-Selecting 0ns means that any signal bounce with a pulse width above 0ns is recognized for SSN calculation.
+any signal bounce with a pulse width above Ons is recognized for SSN calculation.
 A selection of 1ns means only signal bounces with a pulse width at or above 1ns are recognized for SSN calculation.